 Another great way to make extra money if you have a car is through Uber!
 My husband is a music producer and often drives Uber to make extra money each week.
 He normally makes around $400 extra each week by driving Uber.
 If you are looking for more ways to make extra money this month read this post!
 It shares some of my all-time favorite ways to make money as a Creative!

 Are you passionate about writing about the music industry?
 If so, you can totally start a blog.
 There are a ton of ways you can make money from a blog and currently I make over $1000 extra a month from my business blog Arts and Budgets!
 Some of the ways you can make money from a blog are through affiliate marketing, ads, and products.

 If you want more information on how to start a blog and how to make money from a blog check out this post on how to start a blog by clicking here.

 7. Perform At Live Shows

-A ton of venues are available for you to perform original music throughout years such as bars, clubs, colleges, music festivals and more.
+A ton of venues are available for you to perform original music throughout the years such as bars, clubs, colleges, music festivals, and more.